Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 3.4.
 Designing the Supply

-The supply is the number of items exiting for the token.
-The supply is the variable that we can use to provide the expected behaviour to the token.
+The supply is the number of existing units for the token.
+The supply is the variable that we can use to provide the expected price profile to the token according to the demand of the token.

+The number of units of a token can be fixed or can be variable, depending on the policies defined by the token designers.
+Tokens with a <b>Fixed Supply</b> follow a gold standard pattern.
+Tokens with a Variable Supply can be managed by some Supply Management Mechanism to capture some asset feature or can freely float at the mercy of demand.
+If the supply grows we say the token has an <b>Inflationary Supply</b>.
+If the supply shrinks we say the token has a <b>Deflationary Supply</b>.

+We call <b>Max Supply</b> to the max amount of units that a token can have.
+Not all tokens have a defined max supply, some tokens can increase the supply indefinitely.
+We say they are uncapped tokens.
+Other tokens ha a known Max Supply, either because there is a physical limitation on creation or because it is limited by token designer.
+These tokens are denominated capped tokens.

 <div style={{textAlign: 'center'}}>
 	<img src="https://gasclick.pe/img/token_supply_components.svg" width="28%"></img>
 </div>

+The number of unit that a token has in a certain moment is called Total Supply.
+The unit o the token are typically aigned to dierent account and can have in dierent ituation o liuidity. locked v circulating

+th circulating upply can b in holdr account or can b in xchang pair rady to b tradd.

 #### 3.4.1.
 Supply Management Mechanisms